Page Loading

 A connected, collaborative ecosystem

 Scotland’s critical technologies supercluster means you'll access combined expertise in quantum, photonics, semiconductors, and sensing and connectivity.
-This unique ecosystem brings together startups, global companies, universities, and governments, driving innovation and accelerating commercial opportunities.
+This unique ecosystem brings together startups, global companies, universities, governments, driving innovation and accelerating commercial opportunities.

 • Synergy across sectors: technologies and talent overlap, giving you rapid innovation and integrated solutions.